 Robert 'Bo' Hoppin

-Bo Hoppin currently serves as the Executive Director for the Friends of Young Achievers and as the Experiential Education Coordinator for Young Achievers Science and Math Pilot School.
+Bo Hoppin is thrilled to be our current Executive Director after recently working as the Executive Director of Friends of Young Achievers and as the Experiential Education Coordinator for Young Achievers Science and Math Pilot School.
 Located in Mattapan, Massachusetts, the school's mission is to provide a high quality K-8 public school experience for urban youth in science, math and social justice.
 The school uses experiential education activities that apply core classroom curriculum to the local environment and community as a central pedagogical strategy.